Lassewj100/Lassewj100.github.io/README.md

 # Lassewj100.github.io
-This code shows real time
+This is 2048 game on a website